 After running the Ad for a further two weeks, you discover you have a different problem: too many people are seeing your Ads—people who are not interested in your product.
 Impressions are eating up your advertising budget without generating enough sales.
 Amazon then decides that your Ads are not relevant and refuses to display them, forcing you to terminate them and start over.

-When searching for “shampoo with women with dyed hair,” Amazon chooses the ads that they thing is most relevant to users.
+When searching for “shampoo with women with dyed hair,” Amazon chooses the ads that they think is most relevant to users.
 However, the Pure Biology Sponsored Ad does not have the keywords addressing dyed hair in the title, which in turn, may result in high impressions but low sales.

 High Impressions, No Clicks?